DATA USAGE POLICY

 2. DATA PROTECTION REGULATION

-The General Data Protection Regulation (GDPR) applies in the UK and across the EU from May 2018.
+The General Data Protection Regulation (GDPR) applies in the UK and across the EU.
 Within the regulation, there are three broad categories of data:

 - Personal data.
 The concept of personal data is extremely wide, but in general terms it means any information by which an individual (or “data subject”) can be identified, either directly or indirectly;